symfony/symfony-docs/book/page_creation.rst

 ``base.html.twig``.

 This is just the surface of Twig's power.
-When you're ready to master its syntax, loop over arrays, render other templates or other cool things, read the :doc:`Templating </book/templating>` chapter.
+When you're ready to master its syntax, loop over arrays, render other templates and other cool things, read the :doc:`Templating </book/templating>` chapter.

 Exploring the Project
 ---------------------

-You've already created a flexible URL, rendered template that uses inheritance and created a JSON endpoint.
+You've already created a flexible URL, rendered a template that uses inheritance and created a JSON endpoint.
 Nice!

-Now, take a minute to explore the files in your project.
+It's time to explore and demystify the files in your project.
 You've already worked inside the two most important directories:

 ``app/``
     Contains things like configuration and templates.
 Basically, anything